Khan/engblog/src/posts/working-remotely.md

 ### Regular Working Hours

-Working remotely, whether at home, at a coffee shop or restaurant, or in a co-working space, requires a certain amount of self-discipline.
+Working remotely, whether at home, at a coffee shop/restaurant, or in a co-working space, requires a certain amount of self-discipline.
 When I was a graduate student and living with a newborn baby, I worked whenever there was time in my schedule (and when I wasn't too tired!)
-Now, it's been helpful for me to set up a routine, which is key for getting into the "you're at work now" mindset and not into thinking about all the house tasks that could get done.
+Nowadays, it's been helpful for me to set up a routine, which is key for getting into the "you're at work now" mindset and not into thinking about all the house tasks that could get done.
 I'm used to starting work at eight in the morning because that's the time that my wife and kids go to school and the house is empty except for me, my cat, and my fish.

 A large part of my work schedule revolves around my family life.
 My work day tends to start right after my kids have hopped on the school bus.
 I grab lunch at 11 or 12, usually on the hour, and I don't eat at my desk.
 I take a small break at around 3:45 each day to pick up my kids from the bus, hear about how their day went, and get them settled in at home, before returning to work for an hour or so.
 That's what my average weekday looks like.
 It's a comfortable routine that lets me be productive during my best hours while still being available for my family.